There are moments when a single thought suddenly changes everything. For me, it wasn't a scientific article. No study. No lecture.

 With tribomechanical activation?

 In his book Ancient Mysteries, Modern Visions, Callahan went even further.
 He began to study ancient cultures.
-Stone circles.
-Irish round towers.
-Pyramids.
-Ancient sacred sites.

 And he posed an almost incredible question:

 Did earlier cultures know more about landscape, rocks, and natural energies than we do today?
 This topic alone is so fascinating that we will dedicate a separate article to it.
-Because the deeper you delve, the more you begin to understand why people have revered certain stones for millennia.
+Because the deeper you dive, the more you begin to understand why people have revered certain stones for millennia.
 Not by chance.
 We will also write extensively about plants as antennas.

 One thing is particularly important to me: